 If your credit is a concern, receivables-based and cash-flow options weigh your invoices and deposits over your score - see business funding with bad credit.
 Checking your options with The Broker Shop won't affect your credit score, so there is no downside to seeing where you stand.

-The Broker Shop is a broker, not a lender.
-We match you to the lenders whose guidelines you meet and let them compete for your business, so instead of guessing which funder specializes in staffing payroll funding, you are put in front of the ones who already do.
+The Broker Shop is a broker, not a funder.
+We match you to the funders whose guidelines you meet and let them compete for your business, so instead of guessing which funder specializes in staffing payroll funding, you are put in front of the ones who already do.
 It starts with one 2-minute application.

 See what you qualify for